dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 In the future, we'll forget creativity's eminance & it won't be something we realize we miss once it's gone.
-The path from whence we came will be hidden and inconstructible ... if adumbrating sensory overload doesn't occlude our sight, then the ...
+The path from whence we came will be hidden and inconstructible.
+Adumbrating sensory overload will occlude our path, if we even think to look for it.

 > Honestly, as dysfunctional as I have been, I miss whatever part of me
 > thought to write this down.